AminAhantab/nets-1/README.md

 ## The Lottery Ticket Hypothesis

-> The _Lottery Ticket Hypothesis_ (LTH) asserts that a randomly initialised overparameterised *Deep Neural Network* (DNN) contains a sparse subnetwork that, when trained (up to) the same amount as the original network, performs just as well.
+> The *Lottery Ticket Hypothesis* (LTH) asserts that a randomly initialised overparameterised *Deep Neural Network* (DNN) contains a sparse subnetwork that, when trained (up to) the same amount as the original network, performs just as well.

 The LTH suggests that resetting an overparameterised DNN to its initialisation (after a period of gradient descent) is, in some way, necessary for finding a highly trainable subnetwork.
 *Neuroevolution Ticket Search* (NeTS) is a method for finding a winning ticket for a DNN that uses a genetic algorithm to search for a winning ticket, or initialisation, wihtout first pre-training an overparameterised dense one.
 It seeks to emulate the workings of *Iterative Magnitude Pruning* (IMP), introduced alongside the LTH by Frankle and Carbin (2019), by incorporating a fitness signal that includes information both a networks sparsity and trainability.

-***This repository conttains an implementation of NeTS written in Python that uses PyTorch models to represent phenotypic networks.***
+***This repository contains an implementation of NeTS written in Python that uses PyTorch models to represent phenotypic networks.***

 ## Experiments